Career options beyond academia

 Exploring your career options

-There are numerous opportunities available in sectors other than academia that will also enable you to use your research skills, yoru broader skills, or your specialist subject knowledge and interests.
-Research careers are available in industry and in the public sector, where typical examples include: commercial research and development; scientific, engineering, or social research; and technical or business consulting.
+There are numerous opportunities available in sectors other than academia that will also enable you to use your research skills, your broader skills and interests, or your specialist subject knowledge.

 The following web sites provide further information about the range of possible careers available to you and may help you to consider your options.